slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"The world is a tragedy to those who feel, but a comedy to those who think."
 -- Horace Walpole*
-> *"The only intelligent tactical response to life's horror is to laugh defiantly at it."
+> *"The only intelligent tactical response to life’s horror is to laugh defiantly at it."
 -- Soren Kierkegaard*
-> *"Give me a museum and I'll fill it."
+> *"Give me a museum and I’ll fill it."
 -- Pablo Picasso
 > *"Comedy is the art of telling forbidden truths, without getting beat out."
 -- Naval Ravikant*